makrai/notes/mohammad13-emolex-crowdsrc-ComputlIntellig.md

 * emotions in text, automatic analysis
   * facial expressions (Aristotle 1913; Russell 1994)
 * either a word or a phrase
-* entry in this lexicon includes a term, an emotion, and a measure of how
+* entry in this lexicon includes a term, an emotion, and a measure of assoc
-* [existing] limited-coverage lexicons for a handful of languages, for example,
+* existing limited-coverage lexicons for a handful of languages, for example,
-  * WordNet Affect Lexicon (WAL; Strapparava and Valitutti 2004), the
+  * WordNet Affect Lexicon (WAL; Strapparava and Valitutti 2004)
-  * General Inquirer (GI; Stone+ 1966), and the
+  * General Inquirer (GI; Stone+ 1966)
   * Affective Norms for English Words (ANEW) (Bradley and Lang 1999)
-* [our] NRC Emotion Lexicon (EmoLex for short), is
+* our NRC Emotion Lexicon (EmoLex for short), is
-  * an order of magnitude larger 1 than the WAL
+  * an order of magnitude larger than the WAL
   * We focus on the emotions of joy, sadness, anger, fear, trust, disgust, surprise, and anticipation
     * argued by many to be the basic and prototypical emotions (Plutchik 1980)